gradle/gradle/design-docs/gradle-2.0.md

 * Implement a stub to fail with a reasonable error message when attempting to use Gradle from the Open API.
 * Remove the remaining Open API classes and project.
+* Add integration test coverage.

 ## Remove the `GradleLauncher` API

+The public API for launching Gradle is now the tooling API.
+The `GradleBuild` task can also be used.

 * Replace internal usages of the static `GradleLauncher` methods.
 * Remove the `GradleLauncher` type from the public API.